datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$f^{*} = \underset{f}{\arg\min} R(f)$$

-and we are going to estimate this target function.
+and the goal is to estimate this target function.

 ## Empirical Risk Minimization